-6.6 Monitoring and reference sites: Reference site condition provides the standard against which local and regional changes in current biological and environmental (abiotic) conditions are evaluated.
+6.6 Monitoring and reference sites: Reference site conditions provides a standard against which local and regional changes in current biological and environmental (abiotic) conditions are evaluated.
 Defining reference condition provides a scientifically defensible basis upon which to describe this inherent natural variability.
-In general and where applicable, compensatory mitigation plans should incorporate reference sites as part of performance monitoring.
-As part of its review of the overall mitigation plan, the Corps must review and approve proposed reference sites.
+In general and where appropriate and practicable, compensatory mitigation plans should incorporate reference sites as part of performance monitoring.
+As part of the review of the overall mitigation plan, the Corps must review and approve reference sites to be used for performance monitoring.
 Where practicable, mitigation plans should include multiple reference sites rather than a single reference site.
-Reference site comparisons may be made using similar aquatic resource sites within the same watershed; similar sites up- or downstream along the same river, stream reach, or wetland complex ; or a comparison to multiple, similar reference sites within a reference network.
+Reference site comparisons may be made using aquatic resource sites within the same watershed with similar habitat types and landscape position; similar sites up- or downstream along the same river, stream reach, or wetland complex; or a comparison to multiple, similar reference sites within a reference network.
 Reference sites may be monitored by the permittee in tandem with compensatory mitigation site monitoring or by a third party approved by the Corps (see Section 6.5 above).
 As an alternative, regional reference networks may be used, if available.
 Reference networks would provide long-term data on conditions across gradients of disturbance and over time scales that encompass climatic (and other temporal) patterns.
-Individual projects would be able to use the information from these reference networks to help establish project-specific targets and to interpret site-specific monitoring data.
+Individual projects would be able to use the information from these reference networks to help establish project-specific targets and to interpret sitespecific monitoring data.

-6.7 Attainment of compensatory mitigation success and release from monitoring requirements: The Corps ultimately determines if a compensatory mitigation site is successful.
-For permittee-responsible mitigation projects, compensatory mitigation requirements will not be considered fulfilled until the permittee has received written concurrence from the district engineer that the compensatory mitigation project has met its objectives and no additional monitoring is required, unless long-term management is required and monitoring reports are part of the long-term management plan.
+6.7 Attainment of compensatory mitigation success and release from monitoring requirements:

+The Corps ultimately determines if a compensatory mitigation project has achieved its objectives and performance standards and is successful.
+For permittee-responsible mitigation projects, compensatory mitigation requirements will not be considered fulfilled until the permittee has received written concurrence from the district engineer that the compensatory mitigation project has met its objectives and no additional monitoring is required, unless long-term management is required and monitoring reports are required as part of the long-term management plan.
 Before determining success there should be at least two consecutive annual monitoring reports where all the performance standards are met without human intervention.
-A final site inspection should also be conducted to determine compensatory mitigation success.
+In this context, "human intervention" means application of artificial irrigation, planting, seeding, grading, or any other site modifications that might affect attainment of final performance standards and the site's long-term sustainability.
+Activities expected to continue after monitoring as part of long-term management may be exempt from this requirement.
+A final site inspection should also be conducted by District staff to determine compensatory mitigation success.